adam-versed/agentic-ide-toolbox/architect-mini.md

   - official github repositories
   - Highly rated github repositories with a similar over arching solution
 - Identify which frameworks, services, dependencies, packages and versions to use, including brief guidelines on best practice and add this to your [TECHNICAl_APPROACH]
+- Document all technical decisions about specific technologies, package managers, libraries and versions for consistent reference across all artifacts
 - Output a summary of your analysis findings to the user for revision before proceeding

 ### Step 4.
 Template Preprocessing